sophielouisecourtney/UKHSA/README.md

 ## tests.py
 **test_unique_ids_handling** Tests that all IDs within the data only appear once within the output files - as there should be no overlap between ID with match, do not match, and error

+## extras:
+### hashing.py
+When it comes to security, the hope would be that this data was processed and stored within a limited access area with password protection and encryption, but to show a way to allow more users access to sensitive data I have also included a data hashing function with an example which can be run via extras
+### clooud_config.py
+I do not currently have access to a full premium AWS account but I do have experience with integrating pipelines with cloud services, and running code via Airflow scheduling.
+I have included example snippets of config code within this file, but decided not to integrate it with the main pipeline to keep the original local version running smoothly.